AdobeDocs/graphql-mesh-gateway/src/pages/reference/index.md

 # GraphQL Mesh documentation

-The GraphQL Mesh documentation was originally published by [The Guild] at https://www.graphql-mesh.com/docs/.
-We are republishing it here under the [MIT License] because Adobe Graph uses an older version of GraphQL Mesh and the documentation at that site reflects the current version.
+This reference documentation was originally published by [The Guild] in their [GraphQL Mesh Docs].
+We are republishing it here under the [MIT License] because Adobe Graph uses an older version of GraphQL Mesh, while the documentation at that site reflects the current version.
 Additionally, we currently only support a limited set of handlers, transforms, and recipes.

 Follow the links below for more information on using GraphQL Mesh: